vedi/knowledge-base/src/documents/unity/profile/Profile_Events.html.md

 ### onGetScoresFailed

-The event is triggered when fetching the scores from the current leaderboard has failed.
+The event is triggered when fetching scores from the current leaderboard has failed.

 ``` cs
 ProfileEvents.OnGetScoresFailed += onGetScoresFailed;